 Google Knows a Lot About You

 Few companies in the world know more about you than Google.
 Exactly what and how much the company behind the search engine giant knows about you, depends largely on the Google services you use.
 These include Chrome, Gmail, Google Docs, Maps, YouTube, and of course the search engine itself.
-If you use Google’s operating system Android, you open the door even further.
+If you use their operating system Android, you open the door even further.
 Through these various channels, Google collects a lot of data about you – a system even Facebook can’t match.

 Below, we’ll discuss some of Google’s services and show you what kind of personal information you reveal by using these services.